multiversx/mx-docs/docs/developers/transactions/tx-migration.md

 ## (Optional) Remove contract dependencies

 The new proxies can be copy-pasted between contract crates.
-This means that a caler contract no longer needs to depend on its calees, in order to obtain the proxy.
+This means that a caller's contract no longer needs to depend on its callees, in order to obtain the proxy.
 Once the new proxies are set up, you might be able to get rid of the dependency.

-This also contracts no longer need to be on the same framework version.
+This also means contracts no longer need to be on the same framework version.
 The same proxy, once generated, should work with any framework version the caller uses, irrespective of the callee.

 :::info
 Dependencies might still be needed for shared structures and modules.